Rishard Matthews: Tennessee Titans

-2018 season

 On August 21, 2018, Matthews signed a one-year contract extension with the Titans through the 2019 season.
 On September 26, Matthews requested his release from the Titans, citing a lack of playing time and targets.
 The team granted his request the next day and released him.
 Matthews finished with his time with the Titans with a total of 121 receptions, 1,751 receiving yards, and 13 receiving touchdowns.

 New York Jets

 On October 23, 2018, Matthews signed with the New York Jets.
 He played in five games recording just two catches for 13 yards before being placed on injured reserve on December 18, 2018.

 New Orleans Saints

 On June 13, 2019, Matthews signed with the New Orleans Saints.
-He was released on August 10, 2019 after leaving camp.
+He was released on August 10, after leaving camp.

 Retirement

 On August 12, 2019, Matthews announced his retirement from the NFL.